dayanell/cyAutomation/README.md

 - A base page was created to encapsulate actions and isolate them from the test files.
 It is recommended not to interact with the base page directly from the test files; instead, it should be accessed through the page objects files.
 This helps maintain a clear separation of concerns and promotes better code organization.
 - An environment variable was introduced to define the domain, allowing easy testing across different environments such as QA, Dev, and Homologation.
 - The tests were designed with isolation, ensuring zero dependencies between them.
-- The existing scripts cover the basic scenarios for the 5 flows requested.
-If additional test scenarios are needed, I am willing to create them on Wednesday.
-However, I believe the existing scripts are sufficient to evaluate my skills for the job opportunity.
+- The existing scripts cover the basic scenarios for the 5 flows, but If additional test scenarios are needed, I am willing to create them.
+However, I believe the existing scripts are sufficient to evaluate my skills.
 Please let me know if there are any specific areas you would like me to address.

 ## Bug Example Report